 My name its Senem, I am Turkish and have lived in Germany for many years with my daughter who is now 31.
 For the last 11 years I ran my own small place, café Ebru, in Bremen.
-Before that I worked in all sorts of cafes and restaurants, mainly in large hotels, as did my daughter.
+Before that I sorts of cafes and restaurants, mainly in large hotels, as did my daughter.